amanbhardwaj12072003/MonsterRolodex_ClassBasedComponents/README.md

-# Monsters Rolodex - Class Based Components In React.JS
+# Monsters Rolodex
-Monster rolodex is a webpage made to demonstrate my skills in class based components in React.JS
+Monster rolodex is a webpage made to demonstrate my skills in "Class Based Components In React.JS"

 ## Owner Information
 ### Name :